Faizi5807/TaskFlow-Frontend/README.md

 The Application restricts to only administrators adding new users.
 These are a already created Standard User Credentials
 email: mesimom@gmail.com
 password:123456
+# Reservation
+As the backend has been deployed on render.
+You might have to wait a little bit for the request to fulfill as render server sleeps after a specific time of inactivity.